Sylius/Sylius/docs/PULL_REQUEST_TEMPLATE.md

 <!--
  - Bug fixes must be submitted against the 1.0 branch
- - Features and deprecations must be submitted against the master branch -->
+ - Features and deprecations must be submitted against the master branch
+ - Make sure that the correct base branch is set
+-->